 Wiring my home with Fiber

 Many thanks to Michale Stapelberg for the inspiration and information about his setup.
-Also thanks to Init7 (for the great service), r/FiberOptics, FS and Netshop24 for providing me with what I needed to get this setup going.
+Also thanks to Init7 (for the great service), r/FiberOptics and FS for providing me with what I needed to get this setup going.

 Init7 Discount